Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Related Work

 \section{Related Work}

-\textbf{Task and Motion Planning (TAMP).} A standard approach to solving long-horizon robot manipulation tasks via joint discrete-continuous reasoning is TAMP~\cite{tamp_survey, bilevel-planning-blog-post}.
-Task planners can be made to solve open-world tasks expressed in natural language by translating the language into a symbolic goal expression conducive to planning~\cite{xie2023translating}.
-However, this approach relies on the assumptions that: (1) the goal expression can be translated exactly into an expression over a set of predicates and (2) the translated expression can be achieved by planning with specific symbolic operators.
-Enabling TAMP systems to solve a wider range of tasks requires expanding their symbolic vocabulary either manually, or via learning~\cite{konidaris2018skills,chitnis2022learning,silver2023predicate,kumar2023learning,han2024interpret,yang2023diffusion,xu2024set,chen2024language,birr2024autogpt+,kumar2024practice,liang2024visualpredicatorlearningabstractworld,athalye2024predicate}.
-By contrast, our approach leverages VLMs to directly write constraint functions that expand the set of tasks a TAMP system can solve without directly expanding its base symbolic vocabulary.
+\textbf{Task and Motion Planning (TAMP).} A standard approach for solving long-horizon robot tasks via joint discrete-continuous reasoning is TAMP~\cite{tamp_survey, bilevel-planning-blog-post}.
+TAMP can solve tasks expressed in natural language by translating language into symbolic goals~\cite{xie2023translating}, but assumes (1) exact translation into a pre-defined predicate set and (2) that these goals are achievable with existing symbolic operators.
+For instance, solving tasks like Figure~\ref{fig:my-constraints} would require a ``near'' predicate; if only an ``on top'' predicate exists, translation would fail.
+Expanding TAMP's capabilities thus requires manual or learned predicate invention~\cite{konidaris2018skills, silver2023predicate, liang2024visualpredicatorlearningabstractworld, athalye2024predicate}.
+In contrast, our approach uses pretrained VLMs without finetuning to generate constraints that expand TAMP's capabilities without task-specific demonstration or exploration data (Section~\ref{sec:experiments}).